TheWidlarzGroup/react-native-video/README.md

 Platforms: Android MediaPlayer

 #### useTextureView
 Output to a TextureView instead of the default SurfaceView.
-In general you will want to use SurfaceView because it provides better performance.
-However, SurfaceViews can't be animated, transformed or scaled.
-You also can't overlay multiple SurfaceViews.
+In general, you will want to use SurfaceView because it is more efficient and provides better performance.
+However, SurfaceViews has two limitations:
+* It can't be animated, transformed or scaled
+* You can't overlay multiple SurfaceViews

 useTextureView can only be set at same time you're setting the source.